-The Ecosystem station Loobos will enter the Class 2 labelling programme during 2020.
+The Ecosystem station Loobos has entered the Class 2 labelling programme in 2021.
 However, it is one of the longest-running flux towers in Europe and also in the world.
-With regard to this 100-year-old pine forest, it has been producing continuous carbon and energy fluxes since 1996.
+With regard to this 100-yearold pine forest, it has been producing continuous carbon and energy fluxes since 1996.

-Of the two Atmosphere stations, Lutjewad is a 60-meter tower at the edge of the tidal Wadden sea/mud flats and the Cabauw tower is a 200-meter tall tower in the centre of the western Netherlands peat meadow and river deposits region, composed mainly of grazing land, but also including the city of Rotterdam in its footprint.
+Of the two Atmosphere stations, Lutjewad is a 60-metre tower at the edge of the tidal Wadden sea/mud flats and the Cabauw tower is a 200-metre tall tower in the centre of the western Netherlands peat meadow and river deposits region, composed mainly of grazing land, but also including the city of Rotterdam in its footprint.
 Both of these stations have a long pre-ICOS history.